student-GunjanPandey/gunjancodes-pybe-learning-platform/docs/screenshots/README.md

-# Screenshots
+# 📸 Screenshots

-This folder contains screenshots of the PyBe application, including:
+This folder contains screenshots of the PyBe application.

+Screenshots will be organized as development progresses.

+Examples:

 - Home Page
 - Dashboard
 - Learning Session
-- Roadmap
+- Scenario Browser
-- Progress Analytics
+- Progress Dashboard
-- Other UI components